 However, motorcycle riding comes with some risks.
 Even experienced riders who have developed good coordination, balance, and judgment are susceptible to dangerous collisions with other vehicles or roadside fixtures.

-That’s why AICA Ortho and Spine has a team of medical specialists prepared to treat a wide range of motorcycle accident injuries, from torn ligaments and sprained muscles to skeletal fractures and dislocated joints.
+That’s why our Atlanta Orthopedic Doctors are prepared to treat a broad range of motorcycle accident injuries, from torn ligaments and sprained muscles to skeletal fractures and dislocated joints.

 In nine out of ten cases, motorcycle accidents involve riders who lack formal training, being either self-taught or informally instructed by friends or family members.
 Even for seasoned riders, having minimal experience with the nuances of a particular bike plays a role in more than half of all motorcycle accidents.

-When motorcyclists are involved in roadway accidents, the likelihood of bodily injury is very high.
-Almost all motorcycle collisions harm the rider to some degree, with nearly half of injuries being quite serious.
+When riders are involved in roadway accidents, the likelihood of bodily injury is very high.
+Almost all motorcycle accidents harm the rider to some degree, with nearly half of injuries being quite serious.
 Wearing apparel designed specifically to protect motorcycle riders can help to reduce the severity of accident injuries.

 Impacts frequently cause soft tissue damage, such as a torn ACL or herniated spinal disc.
 It’s also not uncommon for motorcycle accidents to result in bone or joint breakages, especially to the shoulders or hips.
 Head and neck injuries are the most dangerous form of motorcycle accident trauma, although these can be significantly reduced by wearing appropriate headgear that provides maximum coverage and protection.

-From using our in-house, state-of-the-art imaging equipment to accurately identify and diagnose your condition, to providing you with a full range of orthopedic, chiropractic, and physiotherapy services, AICA Ortho and Spine is committed to being your partner in recovery after a motorcycle accident.
+From using our in-house, state-of-the-art imaging equipment to identify and diagnose your condition accurately, to providing you with a full range of orthopedic, chiropractic, and physiotherapy services, AICA Ortho & Spine is committed to being your partner in recovery after a motorcycle accident.

-Our doctors provide you with a customized and comprehensive treatment plan, connecting you with physical therapists to heal soft tissue injuries and chiropractors to restore your spine to proper alignment.
-Our orthopedists treat bone and joint damage, opting for surgery only when all other avenues have been explored.
+Our Atlanta Orthopedic Doctors provide you with a customized and comprehensive treatment plan, connecting you with physical therapists to heal soft tissue injuries and chiropractors to restore your spine to proper alignment.
+AICA Ortho & Spine’s orthopedists treat bone and joint damage, opting for surgery only when all other avenues have been explored.

-At AICA Ortho and Spine, our integrated approach ensures that every aspect of your motorcycle accident trauma is addressed.
+At AICA Ortho & Spine, our integrated approach ensures that every aspect of your motorcycle accident trauma is addressed.
 Our physicians work together seamlessly to coordinate your care and return you to health.
 With multiple Atlanta-area locations to serve you, a consultation is just a phone call away.
-Contact us today at 404-855-2141.
+Contact us today at (404) 855-2141.